 The song is beyond categorization.
-The best way to describe it is as a sexy, banjo-infused, Americana-R&B track.
+The best way to describe it is as a sexy, banjo-infused, Americana/R&B track.
 It is sultry, bellowing with the steamy smoothness of Sade’s most intimate numbers.
-Yet, a dark, grittiness permeates across the track, where images a chance meeting in the desolate landscape of the Sonoran Desert flicker in our minds.
+Yet a dark grittiness permeates the track, where images of a chance meeting in the desolate landscape of the Sonoran Desert flicker in our minds.
 The interplay between the electric guitar and banjo is tantalizing and give off the effect of this encounter.
 The vocal delivery, meanwhile, is reminiscent of Ali Beletic, one of music’s most underrated and gifted singer-songwriters.

 Exactly who these ladies are will remain a question for now.
 In the meantime, get on their bandwagon because Bad Flamingo have something extremely special happening.

 Clap Your Hands Say Yeah – “Better Off” (Philadelphia, USA)

 Alec Ounsworth has always been a man who marched to the beat of his own drum (sorry for the cliché).
 He’s never taken the standard approach to releasing his music or even making it.
 How many artists, for instance, would share nearly half of the songs from their forthcoming, new album before its release date?
 Not many.
 None actually.
 This demonstrates the confidence that Ounsworth has in Clap Your Heads Say Yeah‘s fifth album, and the early returns indeed are that the LP will be something special.